Traeger vs. Pit Boss: Best Pellet Grills & Smokers (2023)

 Difference Between Pit Boss and Pit Boss Pro Series

 The brand sells its Pit Boss Pro Series grills through Lowe's.
 While Pit Boss sells many of its grills through its website, some of the grills are retailer-exclusive grills.
 The quality is the same as any other Pit Boss grill, but there might be minor design differences.

 Pit Boss Navigator Series

 Why would you need this?
-Serious pitmasters are sticklers for keeping their lids closed, but what do you do if you want some burgers or sausage while you are waiting on your brisket to cook low and slow?
+Serious pitmasters are sticklers for keeping their lids closed, but what do you do if you want some burgers or sausage while waiting for your brisket to cook low and slow?
 With the combo grill, you can throw the burgers and sausage on the gas grill.

 Pit Boss Sportsman Series

-Beyond the portable Sportsman unit, the largest Pit Boss SeriesPit Boss Series Sportsman has about 850 total square inches of cooking space and notably has 8-in-1 versatility so that you can grill using almost any and every method.
+Beyond the portable Sportsman unit, the largest Pit Boss Sportsman has about 850 total square inches of cooking space and notably has 8-in-1 versatility so that you can grill using almost any and every method.
 Whether you prefer traditional grilling, smoking, baking, braising, barbecuing, char-grilling, searing, or some combination of the eight, the Sportsman is built for you.